-What is it that is referred to as wedding vows?
-And why are they always recited by couples during the wedding ceremony?
+What are wedding vows?
+And why do couples read them during the wedding ceremony?
 And what if you decide to come up with your own wedding vows?
 Are you in a position to write your wedding vows?

-The following are some of the wedding questions about wedding vows
+The following are some of the things to know about wedding vows!

-Wedding vows refer to the promises that you make to one another during a wedding ceremony.
-The promises tend to be different depending on religion and also from one couple to the next.
-It is a way of declaring a commitment that is lifelong to your spouse, witnessed by those who love you, that is, family members and close friends.
+Wedding vows are the promises that you make to one another during a wedding ceremony.
+The promises tend to be different depending on religion and couples.
+It is a way of declaring a lifelong commitment to your spouse, witnessed by those who love you.
+For example, your family members and close friends.

-It is possible for the vows to be emotional and romantic, but at the same time, they can be humorous.
-They depend on the structure and style of ceremony that you embrace, determined by the officiant.
+Vows tend to be emotional and romantic, but at the same time, they can be humorous.
+They depend on the structure and style of your ceremony.

-The vow usually is taken after the officiant has read their sermon or whatever religious readings that you choose to have.
+Couples usually read the vows after the officiant has read the religious reading of their choice.
 After the vows, you will exchange the wedding rings with the pronouncement of being married and a kiss.